Excise duty on petrol and diesel increased by Rs 3 per litre

 Special excise duty on petrol was hiked by Rs 2 to Rs 8 per litre incase of petrol and to Rs 4 incase of diesel, an official notification said.

 Additionally, road cess on petrol was raised by Rs 1 per litre each on petrol and diesel to Rs 10.

 The increase in excise duty would in normal course result in a hike in petrol and diesel prices but most of it would be adjusted against the fall in rates that would have necessitated because of slump in international oil prices.

+The price of petrol had hit a 9-month low of Rs 70 in the capital and that of diesel had hit a 13-month low of Rs 64.74 after a price war between major oil-producing countries slashed international crude oil prices by 25%.

+Saudi Arabia triggered the crash in prices by announcing a sharp increase in oil production after Russia declined to reduce oil supply to contain a fall in oil prices due to declining demand in a meeting of petroleum exporting countries